paulmarrington/Unity-Documentation/Able/Askowl-Able.md

 2. Cache with `Dispose()` for later - reducing garbage collection.
 3. Change the most recent item pushed with `Top` for dynamic data that needs a history.
 4. Use `Next` to retrieve or update the second-in-line.
+5. `Bottom` is used to retrieve or set the oldest item on the stack.
-5. `Push` and `Pop` both return the current item making data with history easier to create.
+6. `Push` and `Pop` both return the current item making data with history easier to create.
-6. `Swap` is a convenience method that swaps `Top` with `Next`.
+7. `Swap` is a convenience method that swaps `Top` with `Next`.
-7. `Count` will return the number of stack entries.
+8. `Count` will return the number of stack entries.
-8. Set `Count` to reduce the number of entries on the stack.
+9. Set `Count` to reduce the number of entries on the stack.
-9. A protected constructor allows inherited classes to bypass caching.
+10. A protected constructor allows inherited classes to bypass caching.
   The easiest way to show off the functionality is with the source to `CounterFifo`, a class that inherits from `Fifo<int>`.
 #### CounterFifo
 ```c#
 public class CounterFifo : Fifo<int> {